-The Exhibition of Undergraduate Research and Creative Achievement (EURēCA) is an annual event that showcases research and creative activities by currently enrolled undergraduate students in collaboration with a University of Tennessee, Knoxville faculty mentor.
+The Exhibition of Undergraduate Research and Creative Achievement (EURēCA) is an annual event that showcases research and creative activities by currently enrolled undergraduate students in collaboration with a University of Tennessee, Knoxville or UTIA faculty mentor.
 Entries can be individual or group projects and are judged by a panel of UT faculty members and industry partners.
 There is an additional category for projects conducted as part of a classroom assignment, including capstone projects (if capstone projects are not considered research in your department/college).
 These projects can also be individual or group projects.
-The Office of Undergraduate Research coordinates this unique competition to encourage, support, and reward undergraduate participation in the campus research enterprise.
-An added value is the development of faculty mentoring relationships.
+The Office of Undergraduate Research coordinates this unique competition to encourage, support, and reward undergraduate participation in the campus research enterprise and in the classroom learning of research methodologies.
+Read more about classroom projects here.

 Dates and Locations

 How to Participate

-Students interested in participating must complete and submit their application online and attach a 200-word EURēCA Abstract online (typical abstract length is around 200 words but should not be longer than one page.) (you may need to include utk\ before entering your NetId.)
+Students interested in participating must complete and submit their application online and attach a EURēCA Abstract online (typical abstract length is around 200 words but should not be longer than one page.) (you may need to include utk before entering your NetId).
 After students complete the Registration Form, it will be forwarded to their faculty mentor for review and approval.
 Please obtain your faculty mentor’s NetId prior to beginning your application.
-To register visit https://webapps.utk.edu/UndergradResearch/UGREureca/.
-The system will close on March 13, 2105 at 11:59 p.m.
+The system will close on March 11, 2020 at 11:59 p.m.

 IMPORTANT NOTE: If you receive federal or state financial aid, including a Tennessee Education Lottery Scholarship, the amount of the additional aid may be reduced because of your award.